opendatalab-no/opendatalab-no.github.io/_research/810-semanticsearch.md

 ---
-title: "Define metadata"
+title: "Ontology-based semantic search"
-permalink: /research/metadata/
+permalink: /research/semanticsearch/
-excerpt: "How to describe publised datasets"
+excerpt: "Discover relevant datasets with ontology based semantic search"
-last_modified_at: 2018-04-17T14:00:00 +01:00
+last_modified_at: 2018-05-04T14:00:00 +01:00
 redirect_from:
   - /theme-setup/
 toc: true
 ---

-Published open data is described using a set of metadata, i.e., data that provide information about the datasets.
-Examples of metadata include short description in natural language, keywords/themes, data quality, data freshness (how often data is updated), data source (who published data), data format and other characteristics of the dataset.

-## Challenges

-### Find the relevant datasets
+## Challenges for finding the relevant datasets
 More and more public data become available through various channels, e.g., open data portal and other websites.
 However, there is a lack of overview of available open data.
 Often the published data descriptions are unprecise or incomplete and it is time-consuming to browse over a large number of datasets with unprecise or incomplete descriptions to identify relevant datasets.
 On the other hand, data portals or websites normally provide only keyword-based search.
 It is often difficult to know what to search, e.g., which keyword shall be used in order to find the relevant datasets that user needs.